 The Brethna was polyvocal.
 Different legal schools might hold different precedents for similar issues.
 This was not considered contradiction—it was contingency.
 Law was not a closed system.
 It was a set of interwoven inheritances.

 Indexing requires standardisation.
 The Brethna resisted this by design, preserving multiple truths for multiple kin-groups under one legal tradition.
+This wasn't ambiguity—it was intentional pluralism that allowed the legal system to adapt across diverse geographic and cultural contexts.

 "There Is No Reliable Corpus"